-Summer is in full swing!
-But the things that make summertime so wonderful can also make it so dangerous for your pup.
+Warm weather is here!
+But the things that make spring and summertime so wonderful can also make it so dangerous for your pup.
 The hot weather and sunshine, though they feel great, can cause overheating or heatstroke in your dog.
-Summer should be the time to enjoy the outdoors together, so here are some ways to keep your pup safe and beat the heat:
+Summer should be the time to enjoy the outdoors together, so here are seven ways to keep your dog safe during the hot months and beat the heat:

 The warmer weather means your dog is going to be more thirsty than normal.
 Always have access to clean and, preferably, cool water.
 For example, you can keep water bottles on hand when out and about and bring along pop-up water bowls.
 If you're driving somewhere, you can also keep a cooler with ice and water.

 Always check the temperature of the ground outside before letting your pup walk on it.
 Pavement, asphalt and concrete can become hotter than the air, which can burn or damage your dog's paws.
 To check the temperature, place the back of your hand on the ground for at least 10 seconds - if it's too hot for you, it's too hot for your dog.

 Pro Tip: Buy some booties for your dog to protect their paws while walking on hot surfaces.

 When enjoy the outdoors, it's best to spend the majority of your time out of the sun.
 Find some shade to sit in or, if you can't find any, bring along a tarp or blanket to create your own shady spot.
 In addition, try to avoid being outside during the hottest hours of the day.
 Generally, the peak heat hours are noon to 3:00pm, when the sun is highest in the sky and more heat is accumulating on earth than leaving it.

 Pro Tip: Doghouses can actually get hotter than the outside temperature because there's no air flow, so it's usually best to avoid putting your dog there in the heat.